 Yeah as I discussed in Schizophrenia as a deficiency in long-range cortex-to-cortex communication Section 4.1, I blame synaptic pruning, which continues into your 20s.

 No idea.
-As for “kickstarter”, is it?
+As for “kickstarter”, my first question is: is that actually true?
 It might be correlation not causation.
 It’s hard to figure that out experimentally.
 That said, I have some discussion of how strong emotions in general, and trauma in particular, can lead to hallucinations (e.g. hearing voices) and delusions via a quite different mechanism in [Intuitive self-models] 7.
 Hearing Voices, and Other Hallucinations.
 I’ve been thinking of “psychosis via disjointed cognition” (schizophrenia & mania per this post) and “psychosis via strong emotions” (e.g. trauma, see that other post) as pretty different and unrelated, but I guess it’s maybe possible that there’s some synergy where their effects add up such that someone who is just under the threshold for schizophrenic delusions can get put over the top by strong emotions like trauma.

 I talk about that a bit better in the other post: